 If this concerns you, consult a Dallas debt relief attorney who can review your situation to determine your best legal options for fighting a debt collection lawsuit.

 Filing For Bankruptcy Could be a Viable Option

-If you are struggling to make ends meet each month, you may want to consider filing for bankruptcy relief to get rid of old debt.
+If you live in Dallas or Fort Worth and are struggling to make ends meet each month, you may want to consider filing for bankruptcy relief to get rid of old debt.
 A Chapter 7 bankruptcy case can eliminate your unsecured debts in as fast as four to six months after filing.